chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

      - `wheelRadius`: The radius of your rover's wheels.
 Default is set to `10` cm.
      - `axleTrack`: The distance between the center of the tires on each axle.
 Default is set to `1.2` meters.
      - `wheelBase`: The distance between the front and rear axle.
 Default is set to `1` meter.
-   - Refer to the 'Configuration Guide' in the `docs` folder for detailed instructions on these parameters.

 3. **Upload the Code:**
    - Open the project in Arduino IDE.